-RE: EXPEDITED FOIA Request - Certain Agency records related to Todd Stern, Susan Biniaz, Jake Schmidt and Paris climate treaty "legal form"
+RE: EXPEDITED FOIA Request - Certain Agency records related to Alex Costello

-Dear State FOIA,
+Dear State FOIA Officer,

-On behalf of the Competitive Enterprise Institute (CEI) and the Free Market Environmental Law Clinic (FMELC) as co-requester, please consider this request pursuant to the Freedom of Information Act (FOIA), 5 U.S.C. § 552 et seq.
+On behalf of the Competitive Enterprise Institute (CEI) and the Free Market Environmental Law Clinic (FME Law) as co-requester, please consider this request pursuant to the Freedom of Information Act (FOIA), 5 U.S.C. § 552 et seq.
 Both entities are non-profit public policy and/or legal institutes organized under section 501(c)3 of the tax code and with research, legal, investigative journalism and publication functions, as well as a transparency initiative seeking public records relating to environmental and energy policy and how policymakers use public resources, all of which include broad dissemination of public information obtained under open records and freedom of information laws.

-Please provide us, within twenty working days, copies of all:

-1) emails, or text messages, and any attachments that were (a) sent to or from Todd Stern and/or Susan Biniaz (whether as to, from, cc: or bcc:), (b) to or from any individual(s) (including as to, from, cc: or bcc:) with an email address ending in "wwfus.org" and/or "nrdc.org", or which includes such address.
-This includes but is not limited to threads that include correspondence with anyone at such and address, anywhere in the email thread.
+Please provide us, within twenty working days,1 copies of all emails or text messages, and any attachments, that were (a) sent to or from Alexandra "Alex" Costello (whether as to, from, cc: or bcc:), (b) in which one or more of the following terms appear anywhere in the email, whether in the body and/or the To:, From:, cc:, bcc: or Subject fields:

+- i) "Climate change"

+- ii) Paris

+- iii) UNFCCC

+- iv) "Framework Convention"

+- v) "legal form"

+- vi) "Circular 175", and/or

+- vii) "Kyoto"; or

+- viii) Corker.

+Records responsive to this request will be dated over the period August 1, 2014 through January 20, 2017.

+This includes but is not limited to threads that include, anywhere in the conversation thread, correspondence with anyone at such an address.

-We note that no such correspondence is likely to include information properly withheld as e.g., deliberative but regardless that the public interests informs a conclusion that State should exercise its discretion under FOIA exemption "b(5)" as information that is not subject to mandatory withholding and belongs to the public, consistent with President Obama's and former Attorney General Eric Holder's numerous instructions to do so (see infra).
+We note that even in the event such correspondence includes information properly subject to e.g., deliberative process exemption, the public interests involved informs a conclusion that State should exercise its discretion under FOIA exemption "b(5)" and release information that is not subject to mandatory withholding and belongs to the public, consistent with President Obama's and former Attorney General Eric Holder's numerous instructions to do so (see infra).